FatemaAlsaaidi/Security-Implementaion/Security Implemention in sql server.md

 To verify that the access control is working as intended, you can log in as each user and attempt to access the data.
 For example, log in as `HrLogin` and try to select from the `Sales.Customers` table.
 You should receive an error indicating that access is denied.
 Similarly, logging in as `SalesLogin` and trying to access `HR.Employees` should also result in an access denied error.

+** Test as HrLogin:**
-first we need to login with login and password of HrLogin or SalesLogin, then we can execute the following queries to test the access control:
+first need to connect as `HrLogin` and then try to access the HR and Sales data.
 ![Login as HrLogin](HrLogin.JPG)
 ```
 -- Connect as HrLogin: